ibm-cloud-docs/ContinuousDelivery/pipeline_about.md

 *A conceptual model of a three-stage pipeline*

 Stages take their input from repositories and build jobs, and jobs within a stage run sequentially and independently of each other.
-In the example pipeline, the stages run sequentially, even though the Test and Prod stages both take the Build stage's output as their input.
+In the example pipeline, the stages will run sequentially, even though the Test and Prod stages both take the Build stage's output as their input.